mvysny/vaadin-on-kotlin/README.md

 ## Run the example application from Intellij IDEA Community

 1. In Intellij IDEA, open the project simply by opening the `build.gradle` file, and then selecting "Open as Project".
-2. To run the application from IDEA, just open the [Server.kt](vok-example-crud/src/test/java/com/github/vok/example/crud/Server.kt) file and launch it.
+2. To run the application from IDEA, just open the [Server.kt](vok-example-crud-sql2o/src/test/java/com/github/vok/example/crud/Server.kt) file and launch it.
    The web app will be running at [http://localhost:8080](http://localhost:8080).
-Please make sure that the launch/current working directory directory is set to the `vok-example-crud` directory (Intellij: set `$MODULE_DIR$` to launcher's Working directory)
+Please make sure that the launch/current working directory directory is set to the `vok-example-crud-sql2o` directory (Intellij: set `$MODULE_DIR$` to launcher's Working directory)

 If you have the Intellij IDEA Ultimate version, we recommend you to use Tomcat for development, since it offers better code hot-redeployment:

 1. Open the project in IDEA
-2. Launch the `vok-example-crud` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html
+2. Launch the `vok-example-crud-sql2o` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html

 ## Contributing